resin

 1972 | The Runner

-Clay was used to create these four body-parts.
-Plaster molds were made and filled with black-automotive putty (polyester-resin).
-This durable yet lightweight material worked well, especially when attaching the pieces to the mirrored box (above).
+The Runner consists of a face, hand, leg/foot, and chest/arm...emphasizing the muscular energy of the human body.
+The four body-parts were created in clay.
+Then plaster molds were made and filled with black-automotive putty (polyester-resin).
+This durable, yet lightweight material worked well, especially when attaching the pieces to the mirrored box (above).

 In 1979, I was invited to exhibit The Runner at the Boston Marathon Expo, in conjunction with their prestigious annual race.
 The feedback from the exhibit was gratifying and inspired me to enter the Maryland Marathon.

-On December 2, 1979, I definitely felt the anguish! as I completed the 26 mile, 385 yard event in 4 hrs.
+On December 2, 1979, I definitely felt the anguish, as I completed the 26 mile, 385 yard event, in 4 hrs.
 42 min.
-11 sec. achieving my goal of under 5 hours.
+11 seconds, achieving my goal of under 5 hours.

 ________________________________________________________________________________________________________________________________________________